Narrowing down the best Agatha Christie books is no small feat.

 20. Murder in Mesopotamia

-Narrated by a young nurse assistant of Hercule Poirot, a brutal murder takes place at an excavation site in Iraq, and the assistant and detective must figure out who is behind the murder.
+Narrated by a young nurse assistant of Hercule Poirot, Murder in Mesopotamia is about a brutal murder taking place at an excavation site in Iraq, and the assistant and detective must figure out who is behind the murder.

 21. The Mousetrap